 - Don’t discontinue or put off medical help just because the dog owner's insurance company won’t pay for it.
 Your best strategy is to receive medical treatment as soon as possible.
 If you have private health insurance, we usually ask that you move ahead with medical treatment by using your own health insurance company.
 When your case settles, your health insurance carrier can be repaid.

-What to Expect From Our Experienced Dog Bite Lawyers
+What to Expect From Our Experienced Nebraska Dog Bite Lawyers

-Should you choose to hire the Steffens Law Offices injury attorneys to represent you in your dog bite case, you can expect our office to do the following:
+Should you choose to hire the Nebraska dog bite lawyers from Steffens Law Offices to represent you in your dog bite case, you can expect our office to do the following:

 - Thoroughly investigate the dog bite incident.